of Electrical Workers

 Both electricians and telecommunications workers need to work on jobs

 throughout the Bergen Essex and Hudson County areas.
 Because of limited

-public transportation a driver's license is a must.
+public transportation a valid driver's license is a must.

 This varies depending upon the number of applicants who apply and the number of job opportunities we can provide.
-Traditionally six to nine months is the average.
+Traditionally four to six months is the average.

 Yes but you must present your college transcripts to document this claim.